HayroMaki/Travia/README.txt

 *You must have an up-to-date jdk to execute the .jar file.
 (for local development, put the jdk-X directory in the bin directory of wamp/xamp).
+*You have to change into the launch.php file the field "id_db" and "mdp_db" with the id/pwd of your database

 Tasks :